ZoroUchiha35/First-Python-Design/README.md

 # First-Python-Design
 This is a Python Design Menu for Barista Hotel
-Just a Simple Design Menu
+Just a Simple Design Menu using mostly For Loop